A Training-Free Style-Personalization via SVD-Based Feature Decomposition

 \section{Introduction}

-Text-to-Image (T2I) models~\cite{ramesh2021zero, rombach2022high, saharia2022photorealistic, podell2023sdxl, chang2023muse, han2024infinity, tang2024hartefficientvisualgeneration} have rapidly transformed the creative landscape, enabling artists, designers, and casual users alike to generate high-quality visuals from natural language prompts.
+Text-to-Image (T2I) models~\cite{ramesh2021zero, rombach2022high, saharia2022photorealistic, podell2023sdxl, chang2023muse, han2025infinity, tang2024hartefficientvisualgeneration} have rapidly transformed the creative landscape, enabling artists, designers, and casual users alike to generate high-quality visuals from natural language prompts.
 Fueled by massive image-text datasets~\cite{changpinyo2021conceptual, lin2014microsoft, schuhmann2022laion, kakaobrain2022coyo-700m}, these models now support an unprecedented range of content diversity and stylistic expression.
 As creative tools become increasingly democratized, users are seeking more than just visually plausible outputs—they desire personalized generation that reflects specific visual identities~\cite{ruiz2023dreambooth, li2023blip, wei2023elite, ryu2023low, li2024photomaker} or preferred artistic styles~\cite{sohn2023styledrop, hertz2024stylealignedimagegeneration, liu2024unziplora, ryu2023low, zhang2024finestyle}.
-These emerging demands call for generation systems that are not only high-quality, but also customizable, efficient, and responsive to individual preferences.
+These emerging demands call for generation systems that are not only high-quality but also customizable, efficient, and responsive to individual preferences.

 Existing solutions~\cite{shah2023ziplorasubjectstyleeffectively, liu2024unziplora, ahn2024dreamstyler, frenkel2024implicitstylecontentseparationusing} have made progress in this direction, often relying on fine-tuning mechanisms to encode style-specific characteristics.
 However, such methods typically involve training a new model instance per style, posing scalability challenges in real-world applications.
-Additionally, most systems are built on diffusion-based architectures~\cite{podell2023sdxl, saharia2022photorealistic}, which, despite their quality, suffer from slow inference due to their iterative denoising process--making them less suitable for real-time or interactive use.
+Additionally, most systems are built on diffusion-based T2I architectures~\cite{podell2023sdxl, saharia2022photorealistic, flux2024}.
+Although these model produce high-quality results, their iterative denoising process leads to slow inference, which makes them less suitable for real-time or interactive applications.